Finding an enthusiastic local support worker can be an enormous help when your project’s getting off the ground.

 - Community dietitian or nutritionist: employed by GP surgeries and hospitals, they can advise on the types of people in your community who have already sought advice on improving their diet as well as giving advice about how to improve nutrition locally

-- Community Learning and Development (CLD) workers: each local council has a CLD team that champions community action and community-based learning – find your local contacts on the CLD National Directory
+- Community Learning and Development (CLD) workers: each local council has a CLD team that champions community action and community-based learning

 - Locality officers and neighbourhood managers: your council may employ a worker to support and encourage the improvement of your local area; they may hold area committee meetings where you can network and find out information on funding and local priorities